AAssemblix

 How do I call an Assemblix workflow as an API?

-Send a POST request to /api/run/{workflow_id} with a Bearer token.
+Send a POST request to /api/workflows/{workflow_id} with a Bearer token.
 The body carries input (matching your typed schema) and an optional state object.
 The response is a typed JSON payload with output (including parsed_message and tool_executions), executionId, status, updated state, and metadata (durationMs, totalSteps).
 Every run is traced and inspectable via /api/executions/{executionId}.

 Which LLM providers are supported?